 We here at Legacy Mortgage in New Mexico and Legacy Lending Home Loans in Texas specialize in servicing the needs of the very diverse higher end clientelle The Jumbo Mortgage is a mortgage with a loan amount exceeding the conforming loan limits set by the Office of Federal Housing Enterprise Oversight (OFHEO), and therefore, not eligible to be purchased, guaranteed or securitized by Fannie Mae or Freddie Mac.
 OFHEO sets the conforming loan limit size on an annual basis.

 Jumbo loans are often securitized by institutions other than Fannie Mae or Freddie Mac.
 These securities carry more credit risk than those issued by Fannie Mae or Freddie Mac, and therefore, trade at a yield premium which translates into slightly higher interest rates.
 However, in recent years the spread in interest rates between jumbo and conventional mortgages has been reduced and we here at Legacy Mortgage in New Mexico and Legacy Lending Home Loans in Texas are able to offer the best and most competative rates available.

-HERO is designed to serve households in which at least one member is a teacher, safety worker, health care worker or an active member of the armed forces.
+We specialize in mortgages for teachers, safety workers, health care workers or an active member of the armed forces.

 Definition of eligible occupations: